 - reduce pressure injuries by 20% across the region

 - reduce central line associated bacteraemia (CLAB) by 40%

-Recently, two consumer representatives joined the 'First Do No Harm' Steering Group to give a stronger consumer voice to the 'First Do No Harm' work.
+We have two consumer representatives in the 'First Do No Harm' Steering Group to give a stronger consumer voice to the 'First Do No Harm' work.
 One of the representatives is a Health Link consumer representative.

 In March / April 2012, the region’s four DHBs began submitting data to the 'First Do No Harm' team, and baseline data for the campaign’s area of work was established in November / December 2012.
 A series of collaborative learning sessions focusing on falls and pressure injuries began at this time.
 A 'First Do No Harm' steering group meets each month to review the data.
 The following charts show some of the results.

 1a.
 Falls with Harm per 1,000 occupied bed days (OBD) [U-chart]